martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/routing.md

 Marten.routes.reverse("article_detail", pk: 42) # will return "/articles/42"
 ```

-Finally it should be noted that the namespaces that are created when defining [included routes](#defining-included-routes) also apply when reversing the corresponding URLs.
+Finally, it should be noted that the namespaces that are created when defining [included routes](#defining-included-routes) also apply when reversing the corresponding URLs.
 For example, the name allowing to reverse the URL associated with the `ArticleUpdateHandler` in the previous snippet would be `articles:update`:

 ```crystal
 Marten.routes.reverse("articles:update", pk: 42) # will return "/articles/42/update"